 It has been over half a century now, but the vision is still as vivid as ever.
 Over the years it has become very obvious that the reason the church is so impotent is due to the lack of love, faith, unity and obedience in how we need each other so very much in the balance of the building of the Body of Christ.
 Our Lord gave us an eleventh commandment, “A new commandment I give unto you that ye love one another” (John.13:34).
 Faith, Hope, and Love are very necessary to follow the basic guidelines as set out for us in the Bible.
 Paul also gave us a snapshot: Eph.4:11-16.

 The Early Church enjoyed a powerful success through the Holy Spirit in love, holiness, and power due to this balance.
-The servant rule of the local elders in a consensual relationship of loving influence made this possible.
+The servant rule of the local elders in a consensual relationship of loving influence made this possible through the guidance of the Holy Spirit.
 All who came to Jerusalem in the Early Church were healed and delivered (Acts 5:15-16).
-It appears that unity was always primary in the mind of the elders; action was always secondary in importance to unity.
+It appears that unity was always primary in the mind of the elders.
+Action was always secondary in importance to unity.

 The elders of the Early Church were those holding the Holy Spirit imparted ministries in (Eph.
 4:11-16).
 These men were very serious about our Lord’s teachings as found in (John 17:20-26) concerning unity.
 The glory of God in Christ is revealed when the Saints love one another and are of one mind and one spirit, however, even this can work on the negative side (Gen.11:6).
 This is important, take time to read the scripture and consider the outcome.